kianzohoury/VAE/README.md

 in order to generate a specific digit?
 The answer is yes!
 By slightly modifying the architecture of the VAE, we can allow the encoder and decoder to both accept an additional vector.
 We simply one-hot encode the label and concatenate both the input x and latent variable z, with the vectorized label.
-This allows us to generate a new sample from a specific class.
+By doing so, we can generate a new sample from a specific class.

 ## Choosing Optimal Latent Space Dimensionality